Three quarters of the way…to THREE!

 One thing forever burned in my brain at this particular age is your obsession with the book We’re Going on a Bear Hunt, and eventually the movie as well.
 You role play the story indoors, outdoors, and in a sensory bin we set up.
 The “swishy swashy” grass is your favorite part, whether you’re stomping through a field outdoors, or running your hands through our potted plants inside!

 You’re always. singing.
 You’re quickly mastering your first scooter.
+You live for sparkle.
 You’re shy around new people, but you have the best manners.
 You have a love affair going on with every lollipop on the planet.
 And your favorite activity with anyone other that mom is to “go find mom”. 🤪

 Time seems to be speeding up but as we get daily glimpses of the three year old headed our way oh-so-soon we can’t wait to know her, too.